getsnoopy/BiTGApps/docs/bootlog.md

 ## Launch Bootanim Early
-If your ROM built with this [commit](https://github.com/sm6150-dev/android_device_xiaomi_sm6150-common/commit/d64878a85353175b3fe9a14effded9408abeb5a1), then it is more likely that boot animation will trigger even if your device is completely broken, not in a state of generating boot logs.
-The boot log functionality will not work in this case.
+If your ROM built with this [commit](https://github.com/sm6150-dev/android_device_xiaomi_sm6150-common/commit/d64878a85353175b3fe9a14effded9408abeb5a1), then it is more likely that boot animation will trigger even if your device is completely broken, not in a state of generating bootlogs.
+The bootlog functionality will not work in this case.
 It maybe caused by a broken ROM or kernel itself.